 Matt’s Tasty ‘Tog Chowder

 Also known as blackfish, these tasty bottom fish have a firm, white meat that’s ideal for chowders.
-Here’s a recipe for tautog chowder, courtesy of Buzzards Bay angler Matt Nugent, that’s guaranteed to take the chill off a fall day on the water.
+Here’s a recipe for tautog chowder, courtesy of Buzzards Bay angler Matt Nugent, that’s guaranteed to take the chill off a day on the water.
 Enjoy!

 - 6-8 cups fish stock or water